 After hanging up her tour leading backpack Sue spent the next 12 years working in the travel industry based between Bangkok and Saigon and travelling extensively in Thailand, Laos, Vietnam and elsewhere in Asia.
 Sue’s highlights include trekking through Tiger Leaping Gorge in China, trekking to the Annapurna Base Camp in Nepal, and exploring the beautiful hidden corners of Vietnam’s remote Ha Giang province.

-Sue is one of our Camino specialists and an enthusiastic yoga practitioner.
-This year she walked the beautiful Le Puy Camino route through the medieval villages of rural France.
+Sue has walked the beautiful Le Puy Camino route through the medieval villages of rural France and Italy’s Via Francigena through Tuscany.
 Destinations on her wish list include Iceland, Cuba, Bhutan, and a return visit to Mongolia for a horseback riding adventure.